itsmeharinath/tfpractise/ReadMe.md

 - The VM is deployed into one of the created subnets
 - Network Security Group rules should be configured based on security requirements

-## Contributing

-Feel free to submit issues or pull requests for improvements.

 ## License